 You must get approval from council to remove protected vegetation.
-This includes cutting down trees.
+This includes:

-Find out if your property has protected vegetation please consult the vegetation management code within the Sunshine Coast planning scheme.
+To find out if your property has protected vegetation, refer to the vegetation management code within the planning scheme.

 Applying for approval to remove vegetation

 To apply to remove protected vegetation you must prepare and submit DA Form 1 to council.
-This form is available on the Department of State Development, Manufacturing, Infrastructure and Planning website.
+For more information, refer to:

-You do not need approval if vegetation removal is covered by another permit, such as:
+You do not need approval if mapped vegetation removal is covered and/or conditioned by another permit:

 Regulation of protected vegetation